How to get started on (or re-start!) your fitness journey

 9) Finally once you’ve got yourself into it, don’t forget to have rest and recovery days.
 Just as it’s not healthy to be sedentary, it’s also not great to exercise too much – give your muscles time to recover and repair themselves.
 Listen to your body!

-I’ve created a checklist to help you with this planning - see blog homepage to download.
+I’ve created a checklist to help you with this planning - visit here to download (this and some other useful freebies).

 I know its tough to get started but once you do, you’ll wonder why you didn’t do so earlier!